Unidata/git-recipes/cookbook.md

 #### configuration

 The .gitconfig file is the place where you set up git customizations (e.g., aliases, etc).
-Here is an example of a .gitconfig
+Here is an example of a .gitconfig that lives in your home directory

 		[user]
 				name = Tommy DeVito